Back to National Guide

 What Affects the Cost

 • Fence complexity.
 Paling fences with narrow gaps are slow to paint.
 Both sides double the work.
-If the fence backs onto a neighbour's garden with overgrown plants, access adds time.
+If the fence backs onto a neighbour's garden with overgrown plants, clearing access adds time.

 A small deck re-oil on timber in good shape in Ryde sits toward $500.
 A large merbau deck in Coogee needing a full strip-and-restain plus 20 metres of paling fence on both sides pushes toward $3,000.